-Architecture students all over the world are worthy of acknowledgements for the amount of efforts and determination they put into their training especially the studio design course.
+Architecture students all over the world are worthy of acknowledgement for the efforts and determination they put into their training, especially the studio design course.

 This course takes up the highest credit unit in the department and is quite demanding.
 It involves the architectural design of real-world projects.

 This design exercise tests students’ performances in creativity, contextual awareness graphical and verbal presentation as well as in the synthesis of the Creative and Technical.
 Just yesterday, my students at the university completed and presented their studio design projects before the departmental jury.
 Their general performances were good, with a few exceptional works.

 A couple of them made models to better understand and explain their architectural design.
 These students are currently in the first semester of their third year (300 level) and are on a 5-year architecture programme.

 The assessment criteria for evaluating the studio design were based on their abilities to undertake the following: